anBertoli/simple-strings/docs/API.md

 ### ss_new_from_raw_len_cap
-Build a new string copying the provided init string of length len (the len argument doesn't include the null terminator) and making total space for cap + 1 bytes (plus one for the null terminator).
-If the length of the init string is greater than len, the exceeding bytes are discarded.
-If cap < len, cap is adjusted to be equal to len.
+Build a new string copying the provided `init` string of length `len` (the length argument doesn't include the null terminator) and making total space for `cap` + 1 bytes (plus one for the null terminator).
+If the length of the initial string is greater than `len`, the exceeding bytes are discarded.
+If `cap` < `len`, `cap` is adjusted to be equal to `len`.
-The caller is responsible for providing the correct values of len, cap and init string.
-The ss string is heap allocated and a pointer to it is returned.
-The string must be freed after use with the provided ss_free function.
-Useful shorthands are the ss_new_raw_len and ss_new_raw functions, which are more ergonomic and easier to use.
+The caller is responsible for providing the correct values of the three arguments.
+The new ss string is heap allocated and a pointer to it is returned.
+The string must be freed after use with the provided [`ss_free`](#ss_free) function.
+Useful shorthands are the `ss_new_raw_len` and `ss_new_raw` functions, which are more ergonomic and easier to use.

 Returns the newly generated string or NULL if the allocation fails.